garrandall/popular-music-data/tracks/my-hood-young-jeezy.md

 Lord, I wish mad Lou could see me now

 Wish gold mouth was home, mailman was free
-A lot of niggaz crossing over, no dog, no, not me Close to ever been in the commercials, when I watch TV And everybody know I rep these streets faithfully
+A lot of niggas crossing over, no dog, no, not me Close to ever been in the commercials, when I watch TV And everybody know I rep these streets faithfully